Axoncodes/educational-strapi-cms/README.md

 # Modifications
 This strapi cms is modified to
-- Store media files with the original name (rather than renaming the files that was to prevent duplications)
+- Stores media files with the original name (rather than renaming the files that was to prevent duplications)
+- Stores media files in the physical directory as well

 # 🚀 Getting started with Strapi